Indoqa/indoqa-react-restclient/README.md

-# indoqa-react-restclient
+# Indoqa React Restclient
-A simple fetch abstractions of REST APIs calls in react.
+A simple abstraction of REST APIs calls using fetch in react.
+Adds common defaults and proxy URL handling.